rubensbraz/3d-model-optimizer/README.md

 [Português](./README_pt.md)

-**3D Model Optimizer** is a state-of-the-art, standalone Node.js utility designed to drastically reduce the file size of 3D assets (.glb) for web and mobile production environments.
+**3D Model Optimizer** is a standalone Node.js utility designed to drastically reduce the file size of 3D assets (.glb) for web and mobile production environments.

 Leveraging an enterprise-grade pipeline powered by **glTF-Transform**, this tool applies aggressive yet visually lossless compression techniques.
 It is capable of achieving file size reductions between **90% and 98%**, optimizing assets for high-performance rendering on devices with limited memory.